akerge/php-lab-one/php-mysql-lab-06-04-2018.md

         // optional
         $opt = [
             PDO::ATTR_ERRMODE => PDO::ERRMODE_EXCEPTION, // set the PDO error mode to exception
-            PDO::ATTR_DEFAULT_FETCH_MODE => PDO::FETCH_ASSOC, // Specifies that the fetch method shall return each row as an array
+            PDO::ATTR_DEFAULT_FETCH_MODE => PDO::FETCH_ASSOC, // Specifies that the fetch method should return each row as an array
         ];

         // We are putting the connection code inside a try and catch block